 In life threatening emergencies, call 9-1-1.
-On how to handle behaviors or situations of concern, click Report Concerns What To Do and When for guidance.
+On how to handle behaviors or situations of concern, click here for guidance Report Concerns: What To Do and When.

 If you are an instructor and a student enrolled in your class is disruptive:

-2. Provide the student a warning for first offense and keep documentation of the event (should it escalate).
-Consult with your supervisor, Campus Safety and Security, Vice President of Student Development Services.
+- Provide the student a warning for first offense and keep documentation of the event (should it escalate).
+Consult with your supervisor, Campus Safety and Security, Vice President of Student Services.

-3. If the behavior continues, you may suspend the student for one day and should file a Student Conduct Behavioral Intervention Form with the Vice President of Student Development Services.
+- If the behavior continues, you may suspend the student for one day and should fill out a Student Conduct/CARE Incident Reporting Form.
 Make sure to include your documentation of the conduct issue(s) and prior action(s) taken.

 - Highly disruptive behavior (e.g. hostility, aggression, violence, etc.)